|

 "One thing I was wondering," Alec said.
 "All the aliens

-we've met so far have looked more or less like us.
-Different colour and
+we’ve met so far have looked more or less like us - different colour

-stuff but more or less Human-shaped.
-Unless our science fiction has been
+and stuff but more or less Human-shaped.
+Unless our science fiction has

-"Well, one head, two arms, two legs and a body to hang them on does
+“Well, one head, two arms, two legs and a body to hang them on is

-seem a fairly common pattern around the universe," The Doctor said.
+a common pattern around the universe,” The Doctor said.
+“But

-"But there are some variations."
-He moved around the console
+there are some variations.”
+He moved around the console and looked

-and looked at another viewscreen.
-"Tell you what, according to the
+at another viewscreen.
+“Tell you what, according to the interstellar

-interstellar news service the Prince of Alpha Centauri is getting married.
+news service the Prince of Alpha Centauri is getting married.
+There’ll

 big bash.
 How about we crash the party?"